-Before adopting a guinea pig, you certainly need to learn more about the size of these animals.
-After all, a lot of things that you buy for them depend on the numbers.
+Before adopting a guinea pig, it is certainly good to learn more about the size of these animals.
+After all, a lot of things that you buy for them will depend on their size and the number of them you plan to have.
 This is why we have prepared for you our helpful size guide for guinea pigs.

-Now let’s take a closer look at how long your guinea pig should be when it’s born and when does it begin to grow rapidly?
+Now let’s take a closer look at how long your guinea pig should be when it’s born and when it begins to grow rapidly.

 Guinea Pig Helpful Size Guide